aalamri-stat6250/hello-world/README.md

 # hello-world
-My work for stat60
+My work for stat6250
-THis Abdulaziz.
+This Abdulaziz.
 I am a grad student at CSU East Bay.